JackSzwergold/Writing/memories/Iron Maiden, Guns and Video Games.md

 While I was looking at the poster without the requisite glow of a blacklight bulb, the poster itself was amazing in the normal incandescent daylight of the sun: The flocked blacks were so deep and black and the yellows and other requisite fluorescent colors were still vibrant and full in the light of the afternoon sun.

 But past any of the superficiality and aesthetics of the image itself, the message of the poster blew my teenage mind: There on the poster was Iron Maiden’s mascot “Eddie” standing there larger than life.
 And Eddie in this context was somehow the puppet master of the Devil who was in-turn the puppet master of some dude in the middle of some pile of flames in hell.
 The message was loud and clear: Eddie was more evil than the Devil himself.
 So much so Eddie was actually the one who controlled Devil and all of his actions.
-Whoever that one dude was that the Devil was controlling didn’t actually matter
+Whoever that one dude was that the Devil was controlling didn’t actually matter; what was important was Eddie was the one in control of them all.

-“I’m gonna get a blacklight next week,” my friend says.

-“Let me know!”
+“I’m gonna get a blacklight next week,” my friend said “Let me know!”
 I said as I stared at the poster again.

 Just then, I heard the sound of someone coming out of a bathroom.
 It was my friend’s dad.
 I had no idea he was even there yet taking a shower, but anyway… There he was in the doorway of my friend’s room wearing just a bath towel and some slippers.